Personalization: The Key to Unlocking Your Push Notifications’ Potential

 Personalization by a First-Name Basis With Your User

 It’s such a small point, and yet you’d be surprised at how many marketers drop the ball on this one.
 The simple addition of a greeting, “Hi there, Bob!” or “Good morning, Christina,” can reassure your user that they’re seen and valued.
-Using a user’s first name tells them that you’ve done your homework, and that you won’t be flooding them with generic sales ads.
+Using a user’s first name tells them that you’ve done your homework.
+They’ll be able to trust that you won’t be flooding them with generic sales ads.

 Personalization by Localization